-If you don’t want to listen to the whole thing, this two-part blogpost contains a full playlist and cool links to all the music.
+If you haven’t time to listen to the whole thing, this is the first of two blogposts containing a full playlist and cool links to all the music, with video clips.

 Britney channels her inner Cher – or is it Sonny? – with this strange, but oddly haunting, live version of the show’s theme song.
 The album track was produced by The All Seeing I, whose own version of the tune was featured last month.
 Both were based on Buddy Rich’s arrangement, starring his 12-year-old daughter Cathy, 30 years earlier.